charleshb/li-visualizations/README.md

 Each component exists in both a Javascript class version, an as an AngularJS directive.

 Please note that in order to look at the dist web page you need to install it in a webserver.
-On a Mac, for example, just go to the dist director and run:
+On a Mac, for example, just go to the dist directory and run:

 `python -m SimpleHTTPServer 8000`